SideSlide - Tour

 • Holding the [Alt] key while dragging shortcuts will display the shortcut's x/y coordinates in the title bar.

-Select multiple shortcuts with the mouse in the same way you select icons on the desktop.
-Then, click and drag a single shortcut by its name label (as opposed to the shortcut's icon) to sort all the rest accordingly:
+Select multiple shortcuts with the mouse, just like selecting icons on the desktop.
+Then, click and drag a single shortcut by its name label (not the shortcut's icon) to sort all the others accordingly.

-• See below under Keyboard Navigation for ways to arrange shortcuts with the keyboard.
+• See Keyboard Navigation below for ways to arrange shortcuts using the keyboard.

 Shortcut Mini-Toolbar